-There is no doubt that referrals add credibility to your business and are one of the best ways to get new customers.
-But how do you ask for referrals for your business?
+There is no doubt that business referrals add credibility to your company and are one of the best ways to attract new customers.
+But how do you get business referrals?
 And what is the best way to get the most traction out of referrals once you have them?

 - Mario’s Pizzeria’s website claims that its customers love the restaurant and that they always deliver on time.

 - A self-proclaimed frequent customer of Mario’s writes a Google review praising the restaurant for excellent customer service and timely delivery.
 They may even give details about the delivery person or quality of the pie.

 My bet is that you chose “B.” Like many consumers, you are likely skeptical about how companies portray themselves.
 Reading reviews from actual customers is a much more reliable way for consumers to make informed decisions about where they spend their money.

 - 90% of all B2B buying decisions are based on peer recommendations, according to Influitive

 - 84% of buyers now begin the buying process with a referral